 St Nectan's Church, Hartland, Medieval church building in Stoke, Hartland, England

-St Nectan's Church is a stone building in Hartland featuring a prominent tower about 128 feet tall.
-Inside, it contains a large carved rood screen from the 1450s and a Norman baptismal font from around 1170.
+St Nectan's Church is a stone church in Hartland, Devon, with a tall tower that rises about 128 feet (39 meters) and can be seen from far away.
+Inside, the building holds a large carved rood screen from the 15th century and a Norman baptismal font from the 12th century.

-The church was founded around 1050 and was reportedly built as thanks for a safe journey during a sea storm.
-Over the centuries, the building was rebuilt and extended several times.
+The church was founded around 1050, reportedly as an act of thanks after a safe crossing through a sea storm.
+Over the following centuries it was rebuilt and extended several times, with the tower reaching its current height in the 15th century.

-The stained glass windows here show scenes from local history, created by artists including Caroline Townshend and Joan Howson.
-These windows tell stories that matter to people in the area.
+The stained glass windows show scenes from local history, made by artists including Caroline Townshend and Joan Howson.
+Visitors can take time to look at each panel and follow the stories they tell about life in this part of Devon.

 The community of curious travelers